jstheoriginal/gruvbox-theme-for-xcode/README.md

 1. Open Xcode and go to Xcode > `Preferences...`
 1. Under `Fonts & Colors`, choose `WWDC 2016`.

-_**Note:** The font used in the screenshot is DejaVu Sans Mono, if you want to find it and use it.
-Otherwise, the theme is set to use SF Mono._
+_**Note:** The theme is set to use SF Mono (San Francisco Mono).
+The font used in the screenshot is [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono) if you want to use it._

 ## Screenshot